 Waste management infrastructure is still lacking in Zanzibar and too much of the waste ends up in the environment.
 This causes harm for both the people and the animals.
 Waste management and the need to keep the environment clean is one of Zuri Zanzibar’s most important community programmes.
 Our main goal is to reduce the amount of waste produced and to manage it responsibly.

-In June, 2016, we started the ‘Keep Kendwa Clean!’ project together with Zanrec, a waste management company.
-For the last two years, our funding has allowed Zanrec to operate the project and provide a healthier environment for the community.
-We have placed waste collection points around the town, and a local women’s group is collecting trash and keeping the area tidy.
-By doing this they are also earning additional income for their families.
+In 2016, we started the ‘Keep Kendwa Clean!’ project together with Zanrec, a waste management company.
+For the last years, our funding has allowed Zanrec to operate the project and provide a healthier environment for the community.
+We have placed waste collection points around the local village, including the newest ‘Beach Clean Up Station’ inaugurated in July 2021, and located directly next to Zuri Zanzibar.
+The newest addition is supported by Zanrec and the Ozeankind project.

 Education and the raising of awareness is a big part of this project.
-Weekly trainings, meetings and discussions are organized in Kendwa village and in the primary school of Kilindi.
+Trainings and discussions are organized in Kendwa village and in the primary school of Kilindi.
 We are committed to protecting the natural environment for future generations, and we plan to expand this project.
-Some small, local businesses have already joined the waste management initiative and we hope to include more.
+Some small local businesses and communities have already joined the waste management initiative and we hope to include more.

 We have joined the community effort of building wells in the village and have provided an electricity connection to the primary school.
 Before the wells were built in the village, the women and girls had to get water from farther afield, which took a lot of their time and kept them from studying or earning extra income to support their families.